saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 tags: [rust, python, PyO3 ]
 ---

 Calling Rust code from Python is made easy by [PyO3](https://github.com/PyO3/pyo3).
 You can write a Rust library and rely on the combination of PyO3 and `maturin`, a supporting tool from the `PyO3` ecosystem, to compile the Rust library and have it installed directly as a Python module.
-Some of the things that PyO3 does is translate types from Python to Rust and vice versa.
-It also offers a set of macros that make exporting Rust functions to Python very straightforward.
+Among others, PyO3 can translate types between Python and Rust as well as make it easy to export Rust functions to Python through a set of macros.

 In this blog post, I will give a short introduction to PyO3.
 After that, I will discuss several example functions, written in Rust and called from Python.
 These examples include: